mAsadSiddique/ai-health-care-be/README.md

 1: Admin Module
 In the Admin module, we manage all administrative functionalities, and there are two roles of admins: Sub-admin and Super-admin.
 In the entire project, access is granted based on the assigned role.

-2: Clinic Module
-In the Clinic module, we handle all clinical functionalities like (add clinic, edit clinic detail) etc...

-3: Dentist Module
-In the Dentist module, we handle all dentel functionalities like (add dentist, edit dentist detail) etc...

-4: Employee Module
-In the Employee, module we handle all employee functionalities like (add employee, edit employee detail) etc...
-And for employee salary management we have seprate salary module.

-5: Financial Tracker Module
-In the Financial Tracker module, we manage all aspects of the clinic's financial management, including both expenses and income.
-Admins can add and edit details for both expenses and income.

-6: Order Module
-In the Order module, we handle all order functionalities like(add order, edit order) etc...

-7 Salary Tracker Module
-In the Salary Tracker module, we handle employee salary management, including bonuses and advances.
-The admin has the ability to add new employees, edit their details, and allocate bonuses and advances as needed.

-8: Auth Module
-In the Auth Module, we utilize authentication guards and decorators that are employed throughout the entire project.

-9: Shared Module
-In the Shared Module, we use common services and DTOs that are employed throughout the entire project.

 ## Utils Folder
 In the Utils folder, we store Enums, Mailer service, and user-defined types that are employed throughout the entire project.